 “Well, I ain’t a fag, even though I work at a fag underwear shop.”

 “Yup.
 Jist like Tim’s.
 But I ain’t into underwear, so there’s no worry fer y’all.”

-Everyone laughed.
-John had been tuning the fender Mustang.
-He looked over his shoulder to see why everyone was laughing.
-He dropped the guitar, creating an amplified crash.
+Everyone laughs.
+John has been tuning the fender Mustang.
+He looks over his shoulder to see why everyone s laughing.
+He drops the guitar, creating an amplified crash.

-A confused John ran over.
+A confused John runs over.
 “Why’d everyone say you’s dead.”

 “I am dead and a ghost.
 You jist couldn’t see me.
 Tim didn’t tell no one ‘cause he knew they’d think he’s crazy.
 Something’s changed.
 Now you can see me.
 What’s different about you?”

 “Nothin’, just I really belong in the Watt family.
 Scott even hates me sometimes.
-Why did you abandon me?” he cried.
+Why did you abandon me?” he cries.